rlggyp/pdu_exporter/README.md

 ## Features

 * Connects directly to the PDU via raw TCP (port 80)
-* Sends a manual HTTP GET request with basic authentication
+* Sends a manual HTTP GET request
 * Exposes metrics such as current, voltage, power, energy, temperature, humidity, and sensor existence
 * Dockerized for easy deployment